yuvalmGS/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part1.markdown

 #### Updating an object in Space
 When you want to update only a couple of attributes on an object in Space, you can use the change operation and update specific fields or even nested fields or modify collections and maps without having to supply the entire collection or map for the operation.
-With the following change operation example it is not necessary to read the object first from the space to update it.
+With the following change operation example it is not necessary to read the object first from the Space to update it.
 The Change API reduces a normal two step operation to a one step operation.
 This operation can vastly improve performance when you have an object with many attributes and you only need to update one or a couple of attributes.

 {%highlight csharp  %}
 public void changeSet() {